sciath/sciath/docs/tutorials/introduction.rst

 In typical usage, one would of course run scientific application executables (or scripts), to test them.

-It may also help to read :any:`concepts`.
+It may also help to read :doc:`/concepts`.

 Installing SciATH
 =================